aws-quickstart/connect-integration-deloitte-truevoice/README.md

 ## TrueVoice on the AWS Cloud

-Deploying this Quick Start sets up a registration integration used to provide registration and proposed on-boarding information for validation by the TrueVoice customer engagement team.
-After successful registration and TrueVoice due diligence procedures are complete, an AWS Service Catalog product will be made available to users, which provides a multipurpose TrueVoice PoV integration layer ready for use with AWS Connect, Corporate Data Centre or AWS Management Console uploads to S3:
+Deploying this Quick Start provides a registration integration used to provide registration and proposed on-boarding information for validation by the TrueVoice customer engagement team.
+After successful registration and TrueVoice due diligence procedures are completed by TrueVoice, an AWS Service Catalog product will be made available to users, which provides a multipurpose TrueVoice PoV integration layer ready for use with AWS Connect, Corporate Data Center or AWS Management Console uploads to S3:

 ![](https://github.com/TVdelit01/connect-integration-deloitte-truevoice/blob/develop/assets/TrueVoice-on-AWS-Cloud-Architecture.png)

-The Quick Start sets up the following:
+This Quick Start sets up the following:

 •	A registration stack consisting of a Custom Resource Lambda function that will invoke the TrueVoice PoV registration API and return a registration ID as a CloudFormation output.

-After successful registration, an AWS Service Catalog Product will be made available to the account from where the Quick Start was launched providing a template that sets up the following:
+After successful registration, an AWS Service Catalog product will be made available to the account from where the Quick Start was launched providing a template that sets up the following:

-•	An S3 bucket intended for integration with customer dedicated resources in the TrueVoice AWS Account and used as a staging area for audio files sourced from on-premises telephony systems or Amazon Connect.
+•	An S3 bucket intended for integration with customer-dedicated resources in the TrueVoice AWS account and used as a staging area for audio files sourced from on-premises telephony systems or Amazon Connect.

-•	A Lambda function tasked with transferring files from the integration bucket in the customer account into the TrueVoice AWS Account.
+•	A Lambda function tasked with transferring files from the customer's integration bucket to their TrueVoice AWS account.

-•	The required lambda IAM Execution Role to carry out the transfer from the integration bucket into the customer dedicated resources in the TrueVoice AWS Account.
+•	The required lambda IAM Execution Role to carry out the transfer from the integration bucket to the customer-dedicated resources in the TrueVoice AWS Account.

 For architectural details, best practices, step-by-step instructions, and customization options, see the [deployment guide](http://to-be-changed).